mschlachter/turnip-queue/README.md

 ## About Turnip Queue

 Turnip Queue is designed to make a queue for people wishing to visit your island in Animal Crossing: New Horizons.
-It shows the Dodo Code to visit your island to a set number of people at a time, with live updates to the provided via pusher channels.
+It shows the Dodo Code to visit your island to a set number of people at a time, with live updates via pusher channels.
 See it in action at [https://turnip-queue.schlachter.xyz](https://turnip-queue.schlachter.xyz)

 ## Installation